Linearly Bounded Conjugator Property for Mapping Class Groups: Two technical lemmas

 \subsection{Bad domains and the first technical lemma}

 We remark that \lemref{lemFiniteConj} does not a priori help us with L.B.C.~property as each conjugacy class has infinitely many elements, but it will play an essential role later.

-In the following, let $\mu_0 \in \mg$ be the fixed base marking.
+In the following, let $\mu_B \in \mg$ be the fixed base marking.
 We recall notations of \secref{secConstants} and let $R_1$ be the minimal constant satisfying \lemref{lemFixedPoints}.
 Set